FAQ

 Why start your own thing?
 Why not just write for regular magazines and newspapers?

-You may have noticed how media keeps shrinking.
-Tons of places where we used to work—alt-weeklies, local newspapers, beloved blogs—no longer exist.
-As more and more independent outlets fail or are brought down, the whole culture grows poorer and more vulnerable to exploitation; less smart, and less fun.
+But you may have noticed that media keeps shrinking.
+Tons of places we used to write for and work at—alt-weeklies, local newspapers, beloved blogs—no longer exist.
+As more and more independent outlets fail or are brought down, our whole culture grows poorer and more vulnerable to exploitation; less smart, and less fun.

 We think it’s time we started shaping the future of media ourselves, to protect our freedom, independence and integrity.
-Also we are having a lot of fun creating a high quality, artist-owned publication.
+Besides, we're having a lot of fun creating a high quality, artist-owned publication.

 Who's editing FLAMING HYDRA?

-For the first few months Maria Bustillos, one of the founding members of the group, will be the lead editor, with the help of many other members who are pitching in on editing, illustrations, getting the word out, and all that jazz.
+For the moment, Maria Bustillos, one of the founding members of the group, is the lead editor, but she does so with the help of many other members who pitch in on editing, illustrations, getting the word out, etc.

 TREVOR ALIXOPULOS, The New Yorker, Lipstick Traces